jmhuie/SlicerBiomech/README.md

 1. I need help using SegmentGeometry, I received an error, or I think I found a bug.
 What do I do?

 First, make sure that you have the most recent version of SegmentGeometry by updating the extension (stable release) or re-downloading 3D Slicer (preview release).
-If the error still persists, you can report your issues on the <a href="https://discourse.slicer.org/" target ="_blank">3D Slicer discourse page</a> and tag me (@jmhuie).
+If the error still persists, you can report your issues on the <a href="https://discourse.slicer.org/" target ="_blank">3D Slicer discourse page</a> and tag me (@jmhuie) or you may email me (jonathanmhuie[at]gmail.com).
 I will do my best to address problems in a timely manner.

 2. I have a suggestion or feature request for how to improve SegmentGeometry.
 What do I do?

 Fantastic!
 I am always trying to improve the ease and utility of SegmentGeometry and would love to hear your suggestions.
-Again, it's best if you make a post on the 3D Slicer discourse page detailing your idea and tag me.

 # Funding Acknowledgement

-Jonathan Huie was funded by a NSF Graduate Research Fellowship (DGE-1746914) and a George Washington University Harlan Research Fellowship.
+Jonathan M. Huie was funded by a NSF Graduate Research Fellowship (DGE-1746914) and a George Washington University Harlan Research Fellowship.